move-coop/parsons/docs/google.rst

 Quickstart
 ==========

-To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of the Google Drive credentials file or a JSON string encoding those credentials.
+To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of the Google service account credentials file or a JSON string encoding those credentials.
 Alternatively, you can set the environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` to be either of those strings and call the constructor without that argument.

 .. code-block:: python